austintheriot/custom-element/README.md

 - Less opinionated approach to creating custom elements.
 This library

-## Rough Edges
+### Current Rough Edges

-- It's possible to run into the following issue if you are calling your custom element with both `&mut` and `&` pointers: https://github.com/rustwasm/wasm-bindgen/issues/1578
+- It's possible to run into the following issue if you are calling your custom element with both `&mut` and `&` pointers: https://github.com/rustwasm/wasm-bindgen/issues/1578.
+The ways that I know of to get around this issue are by either by scheduling mutable calls to the custom element instance to happen once the current function scope ends or by adding some indirection through `Rc<RefCell<T>>` If you have other ideas of how to reduce this issue, I'd be interested in a message or a PR.

-## Set up

-For steps for compiling this repo locally, see [./SETUP.md](./SETUP.md)

-## Scripts

-See available scripts at [./Makefile.toml](./Makefile.toml)